PrajwalDev9/Py_Selenium_Testing/README.md

 * Separate test scripts and objects
 * Create a separate class for Locators

+**3.Py_Test_Selenium_Login** :This is Selenium Python script that demonstrates testing Login Page by using PyTest to manage tests.
+The script also includes the following features:
+* Created 3 methods: setup, test, teardown
+* Run from terminalpython -m pytestpy.testpytestpytest filenamepytest -v

 -----------------------------------------------------------------------------------------------------------------
 To run the project, follow these steps: